FormalLanguageConstrainedPathQuerying/CFPQ_PyAlgo/README.md

 python3 setup.py install --user

 cd ../../
-pip3 install -r requirements.txt
+pip3 install pygraphblas==5.1.8.0 # optional (needed for legacy algorithms and their tests) pip3 install -r requirements.txt
 ```
 To check if the installation was successful you can run simple tests